HewlettPackard/shs-docs/docs/portal/developer-portal/install/compute_install_prereqs.md

 # Required material

+You must install these other software packages on nodes before installing or upgrading SHS.

 All material will be available via the source URLs provided below as part of the HPE Slingshot Release for manufacturing and internal development systems.

 ## Slingshot RPMs